nystrom88/Student-Enrollment-System/README.md

 ## License

 This project is licensed under the [MIT License](./LICENSE).
 Feel free to use, modify, and distribute this project as per the terms of the license.

+## AI

+Note that AI was used as help for

+- instructorsManagement.js: removeInstructor(id)
+- studentsManagement.js: removeStudent(studentId)